MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample2.md

 ![Bones mask](images/tutorials/visualization/pathtracer/View2D_Bones.png "Bones mask")

-Start by disabling the visibility of your first volume by toggeling `SoPathTracerVolume` <field>Enabled</field> field to off.
+Start by disabling the visibility of your first volume by toggeling `SoPathTracerVolume` <field>Enabled</field> field off.
 This helps to improve the rendering of the bones itself and makes it easier to define colors for your LUT.

 #### Load Example LUT from File
 Once again, you can decide to define the LUT yourself in `SoLUTEditor` module, or load a prepared XML File in a `LUTLoad` module as provided [here](examples/visualization/example6/LUT_Bones.xml).